JustinInCoding/HIITFit/README.md

 - use @environmentObject to avoid just passing through object to the next view/page
 - use @AppStorage to save rating
 - add initializer to the RatingView for preventing miss match the length of ratings and exercises's count
+- make app supports multiple windows then u can have the app with others or have two exercises together on iPad
+- use onChange again to make two windows' rating value sync.

 ## Features